linearregression/collaboratool/using-virtualbox.md

     pops up.
   * Once the VM is running again, click on the "Shared" folder on the desktop.
-    You should see the folder "sf_Documents" (or whatever the folder name you selected was, in place of 'Documents').
+    You should see the folder "sf_Documents" (or whatever the folder name you selected was, in place of "Documents").
 You can drag and drop files to manipulate them.
   * Alternatively, from the Terminal, you can also see the directory by doing "cd ~/Desktop/shared/sf_Documents" and then "ls" will show you the files.
-    Be careful: unless you selected "read only" at the same time as "make permanent", any changes to the shared folder on the VM affects the folder in the 'real world', namely your computer.
+    Be careful: unless you selected "read only" at the same time as "make permanent", any changes to the shared folder on the VM affects the folder in the *real world*, namely your computer.

 ### Enabling Virtualization within your VM